jkempf42/kube-volttron/cluster-config/README.md

 	listening port: 51820

 	peer: V7EWFuM1qARFs1ldwCx2P6HOMcTMU5yY51QSw4t5gCI=
-  	  endpoint: 20.94.218.214:51820
+  	  endpoint: <public IP address of cloud or local VM>
 	  allowed ips: 10.8.0.0/24
 	  latest handshake: 1 minute, 42 seconds ago
 	  transfer: 1.29 KiB received, 4.72 KiB sent persistent keepalive: every 21 seconds

-where the important point is that the keep-alive transfer is not showing zero.
+where the important information is that the keep-alive transfer is not showing zero.

 Check for bidirectional connectivity by pinging first on the central node: